Designer: d’Italia // Photographer: @corinnaanddylan // Bride: @nixienu

 WHEN CAN WEDDINGS RESUME

-With recent changes in restrictions, the Victorian premier has introduced a clear 4-step roadmap plan, outlining the key points of what can resume back to normal and when.
-Weddings and ceremonies of up to 50 guests can proceed during the final and last step of the roadmap.
-This means that when there are no new cases for a consecutive number of 14 days we can expect to see wedding venues and ceremonial churches open their doors again.
+With recent changes in restrictions, the Victorian premier has introduced a clear roadmap plan, outlining the key points of what can resume back to normal and when.
+Under the National Plan Phase C, Weddings and ceremonies of up to 150 guests indoors and 500 outdoors can proceed for fully vaccinated individuals.
 Whilst there is still a lot of unknown as to when this will be, we are feeling pretty optimistic that it could be sooner than we think.
 Nevertheless, it’s always a good time to begin reaching out to your wedding vendors and start planning or altering your upcoming wedding to meet the Covid-safe guidelines.
 Not sure what this means?
 Keep reading to find out more about planning a Covid-friendly celebration.

 Designer: Wonderland Invites